Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Jack pulled his best annoyed expression.
 "Anyway...
 I don’t have any kind of a story.
 Besides, isn’t it *‘warriors in their own words?’* I’m not a warrior, I’m not even combat arms!"

 "Neither was Julian," Adam retorted.
 "At least, not officially.
-Meanwhile you’re enlisted in the most elite special operations support unit there is, you deploy with us and get shot at...you *do* have a story, man.
+Meanwhile you’re enlisted in the most elite special operations support unit there is, you deploy with us and get shot at... you *do* have a story, man.
 And you’re smart and you’re buff and you look good, too.
 I wasn’t joking about any of that.
-S’far as the whole ‘warrior’ thing...like, I get it, but don’t undersell ‘yerself."
+S’far as the whole ‘warrior’ thing... like, I get it, but don’t undersell ‘yerself."

 "And actually?
 I bet a HEAT technician’s story would be really interesting," Ava agreed.
 "You have a pretty unique job…"